 - 1. A brief overview of the project as a whole. - 2.
 Specific, measurable objectives that the project will accomplish. - 3.
 How the proposed project for which funding is requested will be accomplished, i.e., the "who, what, when, where, why and how" of a project. - 4.
-Indicate any priorities that you are requesting.
+Indicate any priorities and/or preference that you are requesting.